 A Simply Perfect Hour

-The Katharina, one of two superbly-appointed sailing ships in the SeaTrekBali fleet (SeaTrekBali.com), provided berths for twelve passengers, a full crew and a kitchen which produced a prodigious amount of gorgeous food.
+The Katharina, one of two superbly-appointed sailing ships in the SeaTrekBali fleet (SeaTrekBali.com), provided berths for twelve passengers, a full crew, and a kitchen that produced a prodigious amount of gorgeous food.
 I could hear the voices of two young men from Montana waft up from belowdecks, laughter from the day’s adventures.
 Part of me wanted to be with them, but this was my night to get lost in the beauty of the southern hemisphere sky.